-Have you ever hear of a 16/61?
-I never did until recently, and, believe me, it’s not a polite term.
-Apparently, it refers to a woman who looks 16 from behind, but 61 from in front!
+Have you ever heard of a 16/61?
+I never did until recently, and it’s not a polite term.
+It refers to a woman who looks 16 from behind but 61 from in front!
 Ouch!!

-We’ve all seen women our age who look like this, and you’ve got to admit that many times it has to do with the fact that they’ve held onto their long hair for way too long.
+We’ve all seen women our age who look like this, and you have to admit that it usually has to do with the fact that they’ve held onto their long hair for way too long.

 I was curious to get a professional opinion on this, so I turned to top hairstylist Chris Maclachlan.
 Here’s her take on long hair for women over 40.